Pearson Chi-squared Conditional Randomization Test: Pearson Chi-squared randomization (PCR) test

+\item[{\bf Data grouping.}] We first split the entire data set $\cD=\{(X_j,Z_j,Y_j)\}_{j=1:n}$ into $\myg$ groups of equal size $\{\cG_i\}_{i=1:\myg}$.
+This means that $|\cG_i|=n/\myg$, for $i\in [n]$.
+In this step, $\myg$ is an input value which is known upfront, and for simplicity we assume that $n$ is divisible by $\myg$ (otherwise remove the extra samples).
+Ideally, we want to have a moderately large value for $\myg$ as it will be used later as the number of samples for the uniformity testing problem in the multinomial model with the Pearson chi-squared test statistic.

-We construct the PCR test statistic in three main steps: \begin{description} \item[Counterfeit sampling.]
-This is a common step in model-X conditional independence testing methods, where for each data point $(X_j,Y_j, Z_j)$ several counterfeits of the form $(\tX_j,Y_j,Z_j)$ are constructed by sampling $\tX_j\sim \cL_{X|Z}$ while keeping $Y_j, Z_j$ intact.
+\item[{\bf Counterfeit sampling.}] This is a common step in model-X conditional independence testing methods, where for each group of data points $\cG_i$, for example $\cG_i=\{(X_j, Z_j,Y_j), j=1,\dotsc, n/\myg\}$, several counterfeits of the form $\tcG_i=\{(\tX_j,Z_j,Y_j), j=1,\dotsc, n/\myg\}$ are constructed by sampling $\tX_j\sim \cL_{X|Z}(.|Z_j)$ while keeping $Y_j, Z_j$ intact.
 As we will discuss a main distinction of our PCR test with other CRT approach is that the PCR test works with few number of counterfeits while, in CRT approach, one requires a large number of counterfeits (at least of order $1/\alpha$), given that the normalized rank statistic \eqref{eq: p-crt} is intrinsically discrete.

-\item[ Score and label.]
-Given a score function $T$, we score each data point $(X_j,Y_j,Z_j)$ and then label the data points based on the relative location of the score of the original data point among the scores of its counterfeits.
-Specifically, we partition the range of possible ranks in to $L$ subsets, $S_1, \dotsc, S_L$, of equal size and assign label $\ell$ to data points whose score rank falls in $S_{\ell}$.
-Special cases of this idea (with $L=2$ labels and unbalanced groups) can be traced in conformal inference literature \cite{vovk2005algorithmic, lei2018distribution, lei2014distribution, romano2019conformalized}, where the sample quantile of the non-conformity scores are compared to a certain threshold to construct prediction intervals.
+\item[{\bf Score and label.}] Given a score function $T$, we first score each group $\tG_i$ and then label groups based on the relative ranking of the score of original groups among scores of its counterfeits.
+Specifically, we partition the range of possible ranks in to $L$ subsets, $S_1, \dotsc, S_L$, of equal size and assign label $\ell$ to groups whose score rank falls in $S_{\ell}$.
+Special cases of this idea (with $L=2$ labels and unbalanced groups) can be traced back in the conformal inference literature \citep{vovk2005algorithmic, lei2018distribution, lei2014distribution, romano2019conformalized}, where the sample quantile of non-conformity scores are compared to a certain threshold to construct prediction intervals.